 Keeps out external contamination and keeps in moisture and warmth, promoting faster healing.

 Natural poulticing agent, draws out dirt and infection, and reduces inflammation as well as creating a moist, clean healing environment.

 Cut to size so there is no waste.

-The instructions supplied with Animalintex® should be followed carefully as these too are regulated by the VMD.
+The instructions supplied with Animalintex® should be followed carefully as these are regulated by the VMD.

-Animalintex® can be applied as a hot wet poultice, a cold wet poultice or even as a dry wound dressing - particularly in a first aid situation.
-The technique used depends on the particular condition to be treated.
+Animalintex® can be applied as a hot, wet poultice or a cold, wet poultice or even as a dry wound dressing - particularly in a first aid situation.
+The technique used will depend on the particular condition to be treated.

-To prepare a poultice, boil water and allow it to cool to 38°C (so that it does not burn the horse) immerse the poultice and squeeze out excess water.
+To prepare a poultice, boil water and allow it to cool to 38 degrees, immerse the poultice and squeeze out excess water.
 Note that if infected pus is present, the poultice needs to be damp (not wet) so that the pus is absorbed into the poultice.
-If a cold wet poultice is to be used, follow the same procedure as above but simply allow the boiled water to cool before application.
+If a cold, wet poultice is to be used, follow the same procedure as above but simply allow the boiled water to cool before application.
 The poultice is applied to the horse after cleansing and drying the affected area and then secured with a bandage or poultice boot.

-The poultice should be changed at least every 12 hours.
-The progress of the ailment can be checked at the same time.
-If the horse does not respond to treatment or is showing signs of distress, call your vet.
+The poultice should be changed at least every 12 hours, and the progress of the ailment can be checked at the same time.
+If the horse does not respond to treatment or is showing signs of distress, please call your vet.